 At St Cecilia’s we are committed to ensuring the children in our care have time, every day, to explore their learning both indoors and outdoors with knowledgeable, interested and enthusiastic adults.

-Click here to view the Early Years Foundation Stage Statutory Framework click here (opens in a new window)
+To view the Early Years Foundation Stage Statutory Framework click here (opens in a new window)

 As a Catholic school our learning experiences are based on two fundamental beliefs:

 God made me.
 I am special, I am unique.

 God made the world.